Kate Mosse OBE

 Agent: Mark Lucas

-She has also written three works of non-fiction, four plays and is curating a collection of short stories inspired by Wuthering Heights - I Am Heathcliff - to celebrate the 200 anniversary of Emily Bronte's birth in 2018.
+She has also written three works of non-fiction, four plays and curated a collection of short stories inspired by Wuthering Heights - I Am Heathcliff - to celebrate the 200 anniversary of Emily Bronte's birth.
 Her documentary on the writer & classicist Helen Waddell will be broadcast by the BBC in 2018.

 A champion of women's creativity, Kate is the Founder Director of the Women's Prize for Fiction - the largest annual celebration of women's writing in the world - and sits on the Executive Committee of Women of the World.
 She was awarded an OBE in 2013 for services to literature and women and was named Woman of the Year for her service to the arts in the Everywoman Awards.
 Deputy Chair of the National Theatre in London, Kate hosts the pre & post performance interview series at Chichester Festival Theatre in Sussex, Platform Events for the National Theatre in London, as well interviewing writers, directors, campaigners and actors at literary and theatre festivals in the UK and beyond.

 Kate divides her time between Chichester in West Sussex and Carcassonne in the southwest of France.